NON-STATE ACTORS IN EDUCATION

 Reporting requirements: No information was found.

-Child assessment: According to the Early Childhood Care and Education Act and the 2020 Registration and Administration of Service Providers, Teachers and Premises Regulations, all ECCE services must ensure that all child assessments and evaluations are documented such as the assessment of the child’s developmental needs and progress.
+Child assessment: According to the Early Childhood Care and Education Act and 2020 Registration and Administration of Service Providers, Teachers and Premises Regulations, ECCE services must ensure that all child developmental needs and progress is being documented.

-Sanctions: When an ECCE facility operates without compliance with the preestablished norms for approval, the Director can order the suspension or revocation of the approved permit.
+Sanctions: If an ECCE facility is found to be operating without approval or compliance with the required standards, the Director may order the suspension or revocation of its permit.

 Entry/Establishment

 Registration and approval: All schools in Kiribati must be registered and approved by the state.
-According to the 2013 Education Act, a person must apply to the Minister and comply with the conditions and criteria determined for the approval of school registration.
+According to the 2013 Education Act, providers must apply to the Minister and comply with the prescribed conditions for approval and registration.

-Water, sanitation and hygiene (WASH): All schools must comply with the prescribed health and safety standards and ensure that the school environment is clean, well maintained, safe and secure with adequate sanitary facilities for staff and students
+Water, sanitation and hygiene (WASH): All schools must comply with the prescribed health and safety standards and ensure that the school environment is clean, well maintained, and safe, with the adequate sanitary facilities for staff and students.

 Financial operation